snehangshuk/prompteng-dev-site/README.md

 - Node.js 18+
 - npm or yarn
 - Splunk instance with HEC endpoint configured
-- GitLab account for GitLab Pages hosting
+- GitHub or GitLab account for Pages hosting

 ## Setup Instructions